licensezero/licensezero-private-license/terms.md

 # Contributions

-The **Identifier** for the _Licensor_'s **Contributions** to the _Project_ is `project identifier`.
+The **Identifier** for the _Seller_'s **Contributions** to the _Project_ is `project identifier`.

 # No Liability

 !!!
-As far as the law allows, the _Project_ comes as is, without any warranty or condition, and neither the _Licensor_ nor their _Agent_ will be liable to anyone for any damages related to the _Project_ or this license, under any kind of legal claim.
+As far as the law allows, the _Project_ comes as is, without any warranty or condition, and neither the _Seller_ nor their _Agent_ will be liable to anyone for any damages related to the _Project_ or this license, under any kind of legal claim.

 # Scope

-This license covers contributions the _Licensor_ made to the _Project_ with the _Identifier_ in metadata, and any contributions the _Licensor_ makes to the _Project_ in the future without changing the _Identifier_ or adding a new one.
-This license does not cover contributions the _Licensor_ makes to the project in the future with a different or additional identifier.
+This license covers contributions the _Seller_ made to the _Project_ with the _Identifier_ in metadata, and any contributions the _Seller_ makes to the _Project_ in the future without changing the _Identifier_ or adding a new one.
+This license does not cover contributions the _Seller_ makes to the project in the future with a different or additional identifier.

 # Copyright License

-The _Licensor_ licenses the _Licensee_ to do everything with the _Contributions_ to the _Project_ that would otherwise infringe the _Licensor_'s copyright in them.
+The _Seller_ licenses the _Licensee_ to do everything with the _Contributions_ to the _Project_ that would otherwise infringe the _Seller_'s copyright in them.

 # Notices

-The _Licensor_ must ensure that everyone who gets a copy of any of the _Contributions_ to the _Project_ from them, with or without changes, also gets the text of this license, as well as the text of any public license granted for them.
+The _Seller_ must ensure that everyone who gets a copy of any of the _Contributions_ to the _Project_ from them, with or without changes, also gets the text of this license, as well as the text of any public license granted for them.

 # Patent License

-The _Licensor_ licenses the _Licensee_ to do everything with the project that would otherwise infringe patent claims the _Licensor_ can license or becomes able to license.
+The _Seller_ licenses the _Licensee_ to do everything with the project that would otherwise infringe patent claims the _Seller_ can license or becomes able to license.

 # Sublicensing

-If the _Licensee_ combines the _Licensor_'s _Contributions_ to the project with other software in a larger application, the _Licensee_ may sublicense the _Licensor_'s _Contributions_ to the _Project_ as part of their larger application, and allow further sublicensing in turn, under the following rules.
+If the _Licensee_ combines the _Seller_'s _Contributions_ to the project with other software in a larger application, the _Licensee_ may sublicense the _Seller_'s _Contributions_ to the _Project_ as part of their larger application, and allow further sublicensing in turn, under the following rules.
 The _Licensee_ may build, and sublicense for, as many larger applications as they like.

 1. The larger application must have significant additional content or functionality beyond that of the _Project_, and end users must license the larger application primarily for that added content or functionality.